sasadangelo/code4projects/_posts/2023-02-02-getting-started-with-yaml.md

 In this example, the name is the key, and "John" is the associated value.
 The name attribute is a string.
 YAML strings are Unicode.
 In most situations, you don't have to specify them in quotes.
 But if we want escape sequences handled, we need to use double or single quotes.
 Similarly, age is the key and 30 is an integer value.
 YAML supports also floating points.

-Boolean values are "true" and "false", but you can use also "Yes" and "No" because internally YAML converts them into "true" and "false".
+Boolean values are "true" and "false", but you can use also "yes" and "no" or "on" and "off" because internally YAML converts them into "true" and "false".

 There are special scalar values in YAML you can use like positive and negative infinity numbers, null values, and invalid numbers.